Antimicrobial Stewardship in low and middle income countries

 The straight forward restricted policy procedure:

 The physician would see the patient whom he thought required a restricted antibiotic.
-He/she would then phone either the on call microbiologist or infectious disease clinician, who would act as the “gate keeper/policemen”.
+They would then phone either the on call microbiologist or infectious disease clinician, who would act as the “gate keeper/policemen”.
 They discuss the case and if the restricted agent was thought to be appropriate because of clinical presentation or microbiological results, then the pharmacy would be contacted and the agent approved for the patient.
 The microbiology lab and ID department provided a 24hr on call service for this purpose and restricted agents were available after hours for emergency patients too.

 The patient case